 There's An App For ThatUse smart phone apps to your advantage while traveling.
 GasBuddy can help you find the cheapest gas near you and ATMHunter allows you to avoid fees when withdrawing money.
 If you stop along the way, restaurants may have an app or coupons you can find with a quick search online.

 Save On MealsIt can be tempting to ignore the cost of food while you're on vacation.
 After all, you would spend money on food at home anyway.
 However, if you don't plan ahead, you can end up spending a lot more on vacation meals than you would at home.

 - Once you arrive, hit the local grocery store to stock the kitchen in your vacation rental home.

 - Create a vacation meal plan.
 Think about the number of meals you'll eat and decide how many will be at home and how often you'll dine out.
 Be sure to include breakfasts, lunches, dinners and snacks in your planning.
 A good idea is to plan for one night to be "clean out the fridge" night to help get rid of food before checking out.
 (However, if you do have unopened non-perishable food left, please bring it by our Kitty Hawk office so we may donate it to the local food pantry.)

 - It also helps if breakfasts and dinners are eaten in since many restaurants offer the same dinner menu at lunch - but with cheaper prices.

-- Many of our Outer Banks vacation rentals include a grill which helps when eating in.
+- Many of our Outer Banks vacation rentals include a grill which helps with planning meals at home.